junxit/us-congress-bills-116/metadata.md

 - 2019-03-12 — Mrs. Demings moved to suspend the rules and pass the bill, as amended.
 - 2019-03-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2662-2663)
 - 2019-03-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2662-2663)
+- 2019-03-13 — Received in the Senate and Read twice and referred to the Select Committee on Intelligence.